s-simin/s-simin/README.md

 ## Welcome to Si Min's GitHub!

-With over 15 years of diverse experience spanning research, teaching, administration, education, and business management, I have cultivated a broad and dynamic skill set. <br><br>
+My journey has been fueled by a relentless pursuit of knowledge, a passion for learning, and a commitment to constant self-improvement.
-My journey has been fueled by a relentless pursuit of knowledge, a passion for learning, and a commitment to constant self-improvement. <br>
+<br><br>Recently, I completed the Data Science Immersive at General Assembly Singapore.
+Armed with new tech skills, I am excited to use them to empower others to lead better, more joyful lives.
-I have recently completed the Data Science Immersive at General Assembly Singapore.
-Armed with new tech skills, I endeavour to use them to empower others to lead better, more joyful lives.
+<br><br>I invite you to explore my GitHub projects and hope you find them insightful and engaging!

 ### Certifications